CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 34 (0x22) for GCN 1.0/1.1; 32 (0x20) for GCN 1.2
 Syntax: S_ASHR_I32 SDST, SSRC0, SSRC1
-Description: Arithmetic shift to right SSRC0 by (SSRC1&31) bits and store result into SDST.
+Description: Arithmetic shift right SSRC0 by (SSRC1&31) bits and store result into SDST.
 If result is non-zero store 1 to SCC, otherwise store 0 to SCC.
 Operation:
 ```